Aziridines: 1,3-dipole formation

 This reaction type requires a Lewis acid catalyst such as boron trifluoride.
 In this way 2-phenyl-N-tosylaziridine reacts with alkynes, nitriles, ketones and alkenes.
 Certain 1,4-dipoles form from azetidines.

 Other

-N-unsubstituted aziridines can be opened with olefins in the presence of strong Lewis acid B(.
+Lewis acids, such as B(C_{6}F_{5})_{3}, can induce decomposition of the ring to a carbocation and linear azanide, which then attack unsaturated moieties in tandem.
+Oxidation to the N-oxide instead induces nitroso compound extrusion, leaving an olefin.

 Safety

 As electrophiles, aziridines are subject to attack and ring-opening by endogenous nucleophiles such as nitrogenous bases in DNA base pairs, resulting in potential mutagenicity.

 The International Agency for Research on Cancer (IARC) classifies aziridine compounds as possibly carcinogenic to humans (IARC Group 2B).
 In making the overall evaluation, the IARC Working Group took into consideration that aziridine is a direct-acting alkylating agent, which is mutagenic in a wide range of test systems and forms DNA adducts that are promutagenic.
 The features that are responsible for their mutagenicity are relevant to their beneficial medicinal properties.